luweizhang/self-driving-car/CarND-Behavioral-Cloning-P3/writeup_template.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report
+(feature maps of the convolutions can be examined to see which features were sensitive to determining the optimal steering)

 [//]: # (Image References)